 You do not need to select an overly complicated policy to put valuable protection in place.
 Find an option that fits your budget and will help your family to cover final expenses, costs of living, or any other goals you have in mind.
 As your needs change or your family grows, you can revisit your coverage to see if it still matches your situation and provides adequate financial protection.
-Remember that life insurance is about safeguarding your loved ones’ futures, so it’s important to focus on the benefits, rather than the cost or premium.
+Remember that life insurance is about using the death benefit to safeguard your loved ones’ futures, so it’s important to focus on the benefits, rather than the cost or premium.

 Even with certain health issues, it doesn’t mean life insurance is out of reach for you.
 You can still potentially buy term life insurance even with a range of health conditions, such as diabetes, high cholesterol, and some forms of arthritis.
 Once you submit your application, an underwriter will review the specific details of your situation and let you know if you qualify.
 Many underwriting parameters have changed in recent years, so don’t count yourself out when it comes to getting the coverage you need.